-I've rewritten the code so it will keeps track of topics you've read (and where you stopped reading them) going forward.
+I've rewritten the code so it will keep track of topics you've read (and where you stopped reading them) going forward.
 In the past we only tracked unread posts from the last time you visited to the end of your visit.
 This change was based on the following feedback:

 iron in another topic wrote: